-- (1) Includes 10,000,000 shares of common stock held by Cantex Pharmaceuticals, Inc. pursuant to an exclusive worldwide license agreement between Cantex Pharmaceuticals, Inc. and the Company. - (2) Includes 829,046 shares of common stock held by Sanderling Venture Partners V, L.P., 233,134 shares of common stock held by Sanderling V Biomedical, L.P., 155,143 shares of common stock held by Sanderling V Limited Partnership, 138,046 shares of common stock held by Sanderling V Beteiligungs GmbH & Co.
-KG, 199,853 shares of common stock held by Sanderling V Biomedical Co-Investment Fund, L.P., 329,682 shares of common stock held by Sanderling V Co-Investment Fund, L.P., 891,189 shares of common stock held by Sanderling V Strategic Exit Fund, L.P. (collectively, the Sanderling V Shares), 498,046 shares of common stock held by Sanderling Venture Partners VI Co-Investment Fund, L.P., 15,431 shares of common stock held by Sanderling VI Beteiligungs GmbH & Co.
-KG, 18,384 shares of common stock held by Sanderling VI Limited Partnership (collectively, the Sanderling VI Shares), 3,446 shares of common stock held by Middleton-McNeil Retirement Trust, 197,523 shares of common stock held by Mr. Middleton and 107,333 shares which Mr. Middleton has the right to acquire from us within 60 days of April 10, 2021 pursuant to the exercise of stock options.
-Mr. Middleton, one of our directors, Timothy J. Wollaeger, Robert G. McNeil and Timothy C. Mills share voting and investment power with respect to the Sanderling VI Shares.
+138,046 shares of common stock held by Sanderling V Beteiligungs GmbH & Co.
+KG, 199,853 shares of common stock held by Sanderling V Biomedical Co-Investment Fund, L.P., 329,682 shares of common stock held by Sanderling Venture Partners V Co-Investment Fund, L.P., 891,189 shares of common stock held by Sanderling V Strategic Exit Fund, L.P. (collectively, the "Sanderling V Shares"), 498,046 shares of common stock held by Sanderling V I Co-Investment Fund, L.P., 15,431 shares of common stock held by Sanderling VI Beteiligungs GmbH & Co.
+KG, 18,384 shares of common stock held by Sanderling VI Limited Partnership (collectively, the "Sanderling VI Shares"), 3,446 shares of common stock held by Middleton-McNeil Retirement Trust, 207,523 shares of common stock held by Mr. Middleton and 151,083 shares which Mr. Middleton has the right to acquire from us within 60 days of April 11, 2022 pursuant to the exercise of stock options.
+Mr. Middleton, one of our Directors, Timothy J. Wollaeger, Robert G. McNeil and Timothy C. Mills share voting and investment power with respect to the Sanderling VI Shares.
+Robert G. McNeil and Timothy J. Wollaeger and Mr. Middleton share voting and investment power with respect to the Sanderling VI Shares.
 Robert G. McNeil and Mr. Middleton share voting and investment power with respect to the Sanderling VI Shares.
 Robert G. McNeil and Mr. Middleton share voting and investment power with respect to the Sanderling VI Shares.
-For this stockholder is 1300 S. El Camino Real, Suite 203, San Mateo, CA 94402. - 25
+Robert G. McNeil and Mr. Middleton share voting and investment power with respect to the Sanderling VI Shares.
+Each of these individuals disclaims beneficial ownership of such shares, except to the extent of his or her pecuniary interest therein.
+The address for this stockholder is 1300 S. El Camino Real, Suite 203, San Mateo, CA 94402.